AI & Technology

 • Works across all apps — email, messaging, notes, document apps, all covered

-Unlike Gboard, which sends your typing data to Google's servers, CleverType keeps everything on-device.
+Unlike Gboard, which sends your type data to Google's server, CleverType keeps everything on-device.
 For lawyers handling confidential client matters, that privacy difference isn't just nice to have — it's ethically significant.

 Frequently Asked Questions